tarantool/doc/doc/reference/reference_lua/box_space/_user.rst

     ..
 WARNING::

-       To change tuples in the ``_user`` space, do not use ordinary ``box.space`` functions for insert or update or delete.
-The ``_user`` space is special, so there are special functions which have appropriate error checking.
+       To change tuples in the ``_user`` space, do not use ordinary ``box.space`` functions for insert, update, or delete.
+The ``_user`` space is special, so there are special functions that have appropriate error checking.\

     To create a new user, use :doc:`/reference/reference_lua/box_schema/user_create`: